 I have been identified as the building ‘Responsible Person’ what do I have to do?

 The Regulatory Reform (Fire Safety) Order 2005 places a duty on a ‘responsible person’ to ensure that a suitable fire risk assessment is in place.
-And following the risk assessment, implement appropriate fire safety measures to minimise the risks to life from fire and to keep the fire risk assessment up to dateProperty Services Group (PSG) maintain a framework of competent fire risk consultants to undertake fire risk assessments.
+And following the risk assessment, implement appropriate fire safety measures to minimise the risks to life from fire and to keep the fire risk assessment up to date.

+Property Services Group (PSG) maintain a framework of competent fire risk consultants to undertake fire risk assessments.
 As above.

 12 How often do Fire Risk Assessments have to be reviewed and who should review them?

 Responsible persons should review at least annually.
 N.B.
 Review is not the same as assessment and reassessment.
 See Appendix 5 - Shropshire Council Fire Risk Assessment (FRA) Frequency Matrix for details relating to assessment and reassessment by a framework consultant.

 All premises will require (at least) an annual review of their consultant led FRA*, but not necessarily by a fire consultant.
 An annual review, by the on site responsible person, along with reviews when changes occur and or fires and near misses occur to identify if the fire risk assessment is still valid.
 Should a new assessment be required, a competent fire risk assessment professional should carry out the new/renewed fire risk assessment.
 PSG have a list of approved fire risk assessors who are used for Shropshire Council Buildings.